Updated December 2015

 Strengthening the Health Care Workforce

-- 5 KU Medical Center graduates live and/or practice in Logan County.
+- 5 KU Medical Center alumni live and/or practice in Logan County.

 - 2 health care providers have been placed in Logan County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.